containerd/runwasi/docs/src/getting-started/demos.md

 This demo showcases a more advanced approach using OCI Images with custom WASM layers.
 This approach doesn't include the Wasm module in the container's filesystem but instead stores it as a separate layer in the OCI image.
 This provides better cross-platform support and de-duplication in the Containerd content store.

-> **Note**: This requires containerd 1.7.7+ and 1.6.25+.
+> **Note**: This requires containerd 2.0+, 1.7.7+ or 1.6.25+.
 If you don't have these patches for both `containerd` and `ctr`, you'll encounter an error message like `mismatched image rootfs and manifest layers`.
 Latest versions of k3s and kind have the necessary containerd versions.

 ### Setup